 Her experience has included work with adults from an Aphasia Clinic, and adults and children with special needs.
 She also worked with the Life Transitions Center in their school-based program with children in elementary and middle school who were dealing with the loss of a loved one.
 She has conducted workshops for teachers, adults living with cancer, and worked with seniors who were writing their life stories.
 She opened her own studio for therapeutic art making 8 years ago where she continues to offer classes for adults and children, individuals, as well as groups, and continues to work as a painter.

-Agnes has extensive background knowledge in organizational psychology, effectiveness and change.
-Agnes specializes in emotional intelligence and motivation, focusing on learning organizations.
-She is an expert on retention and has created active learning workshops, best practice seminars and coaching sessions.
-Agnes’ pioneering research focuses on how an advanced new understanding of motivation can be applied to improve how educational technologies are used, and how that knowledge can lead organizations to adopt practices that enhance student learning and retention.
-Agnes also has extensive experience working in the non-for-profit Arts sector.
+Agnes has extensive background knowledge in organizational psychology, specializing in the role of emotional intelligence and motivation in building learning organizations.
+She is an expert on student motivation, and has created active learning workshops, best practice seminars and coaching sessions to share her knowledge and insight with clients.
+She has applied her knowledge of motivation to help organizations better harness educational technologies for student success.
+Agnes has extensive experience working in the non-for-profit Arts sector as well.
 This work has been recognized with awards and grants from foundations and government officials.
 Agnes grew up in Poland and is bilingual.
 Her experience as an immigrant and English Second Language student brings a unique perspective to her study of student motivation and learning.
 She studied psychology at Hunter College, CUNY (BA), then organizational psychology at Teachers College, Columbia University (MA), and Educational Leadership at D’Youville College (Ed.D).

 We offer open enrollment for our continuing education and noncredit course offerings.